This blog uses affiliate links (marked with **). When you purchase through links on my site, I may earn a small commission. Learn more here.

 As far as actual performance goes, I think the large powder brush is good for applying a light layer of setting powder or applying powder foundation if you only like light coverage.
 Despite how densely packed with bristles the brush is, I didn’t find that it applied much coverage.
 That can be a good or bad thing depending on what you want.
 I also thought it was odd how this brush was weighted.
 There is extra weight in the ferrule that would typically result in getting a heavier coverage, but that is not the case with this brush.

-For size and shape comparison I have the large powder brush next to the Ecotools full powder brush (discontinued?), Real Techniques powder brush ($9.99), and the Coloured Raine large powder brush ($13.00).
+For size and shape comparison I have the large powder brush next to the Ecotools full powder brush ($8.99)**, Real Techniques powder brush ($9.99)**, and the Coloured Raine large powder brush ($13.00).
 The Coloured Raine large powder brush is the most comparable brush I own, and while it is much softer and fluffier, they perform very similarly.
 Another plus is that the Coloured Raine Brush doesn’t shed.
 In terms of density, the Ecotools full powder brush is more similar, but it does provide a lot more coverage.
-Unfortunately when I did a google search to get the price of this brush, it looks like it was discontinued.
+Unfortunately, when I did a google search to get the price of this brush, it looks like it was discontinued.
+Update February 15, 2022: Ecotools is selling the full powder brush again, but to me, the new version is not as dense.
 The Real Techniques brush is another good powder brush option and also doesn’t shed.

 If you’ve had your eye on these Sonia Kashuk brushes, or are just curious about makeup brushes in general, I hope you found this helpful.
 Thanks for reading!